 Mentoring and Guidance in Careers (MAGIC) workshop

-early career female or gender diverse researcherS In mathematics and physics
+early career female or gender diverse researcherS In mathematics, Physics and chemistry

-MAGIC2018 is an opportunity to explore the many facets of forging a career in academic, government or industry settings, and to discuss how to create building blocks for success and resilience.
-Participation is limited to a maximum of 35 early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.
+MAGIC2019 was an opportunity to explore the many facets of forging a career in academic, government or industry settings, and to discuss how to create building blocks for success and resilience.
+Participation is limited to early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.

-The workshop is organised by Professors Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney) and is supported by funding from the Theo Murphy Initiative (Australia) through the Australian Academy of Science, ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET), the Payne-Scott initiative of the University of Sydney, and the Australian National University.
-The organising committee members include Dr Merryn McKinnon from the Australian National Centre for Public Awareness of Science, ANU.
+The 2019 workshop was organised by Professors Michelle Coote (ANU), Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney).
+The organising committee includes Dr Merryn McKinnon from the Australian National Centre for Public Awareness of Science, ANU.

-Please feel free to download and distribute the MAGIC2018 flyer.
+Please feel free to download and distribute the MAGIC2019 flyer.